ConvexityTeam/chats-api/CONTRIBUTING.md

 Contribution Approval and Merging:

-Once your pull request has been reviewed and approved by the project maintainers, it will be merged into the main branch.
+Once your merge request has been reviewed and approved by the project maintainers, it will be merged into the main branch.
 Congratulations!
 Your contribution is now part of the project.